Those Who Wish Me Dead: Critical response

 On the review aggregator website Rotten Tomatoes, 63% of 224 critic reviews are positive, with an average rating of 5.7/10.
 The site's critical consensus reads, "A squarely traditional '90s-style action thriller, Those Who Wish Me Dead is elevated by Taylor Sheridan's propulsive direction."
+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 41 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak reported 72% of audience members gave it a positive score, with 44% saying they would definitely recommend it.

 Writing for Variety, Peter Debruge said: "As directed by Taylor Sheridan, Those Who Wish Me Dead offers a much bigger sandbox for the gifted actor-turned-action maven, whose scripts for Sicario and Hell or High Water have launched him to the front of a genre dominated by CG robots, superheroes and other [intellectual property] once associated with Saturday morning cartoons.
 Such movies are plenty popular, but this one marks a welcome departure – one intended for grown-ups seeking more 'realistic' diversion – without shortchanging audiences when it comes to either spectacle or sound."
 Alonso Duralde of TheWrap wrote: "The stakes are high and the danger is always imminent in this straightforward thriller; it never bends the rules of the genre, but it certainly delivers on what it promises."

-Film critic Sheila O'Malley from Roger Ebert.com praises the "effective action sequences", notably those that show the speed of a spreading forest fire, but she says "more could be made of ...the smoke jumpers' special capabilities and skills".
+Film critic Sheila O'Malley from RogerEbert.com praises the "effective action sequences", notably those that show the speed of a spreading forest fire, but she says "more could be made of ...the smoke jumpers' special capabilities and skills".
 She says the "film leaps around so much, working to incorporate multiple narratives, including a massive forest fire, and tossing it all together inhibits the kind of emotions a film like...[this] requires"; she concludes that "it's a film with no real center."

 Reviewer Peter Bradshaw from The Guardian praised the performances of Gillen and Hoult as the villains, stating that "almost everyone in the film is in danger of being upstaged" by the pair.
 Bradshaw says Gillen's "malign little smile" is able to "convey evil with great economy" and the "jaded older man's attitude works interestingly alongside Hoult's boyish, open demeanour."
 Bradshaw notes some "plot oddities", such as the illogical depiction of the assassins starting a forest fire as a diversion to local police.
 Overall, Bradshaw calls it a "fierce, muscular piece of work, not a million miles from something like the Coens' No Country for Old Men.